 During the Budget March 2014, George Osborne declared that ‘no one will have to buy an annuity’.
-These are the proposals which will took effect from April 2015 and are also known as Pensions Freedom mainly because of the new flexibility and choice.
-Please note that this detail may change.
+These proposals which will took effect from April 2015 and are also known as Pensions Freedom, mainly because of the new flexibility and choice.

-- At retirement those in defined contribution type pensions (ie Personal Pensions) will not have to buy an annuity.
+- At retirement those in defined contribution type pensions (ie Personal Pensions) do not have to buy an annuity.

 - From your pension pot you will be able to take 25% of the value as a Tax Free Lump Sum.

 - The remaining 75% can also be taken as a lump sum, however this will be taxed as the top slice of your income in the year it is taken.
 In other words this 75% lump sum would be added on to your income as if you earned it during that tax year.

 - This most likely will incur 20% tax and could lead you into 40% or 45% tax.

 - Note: You do not have to take the other 75%, it can remain invested.
 See Income Drawdown